ouster-lidar/ouster-sdk/python/docs/examples.rst

 Recording Sensor Data
 =====================

-It's easy to record data to a pcap file from a live sensor programatically.
+It's easy to record data to a pcap file from a sensor programatically.
 Let's try it first with the following example::

     $ python -m ouster.sdk.examples.client $SENSOR_HOSTNAME record-pcap